PadmarajBhat/Cloud/Google Kubernetes Engine Best Practices/GKE Migrating to Containers.md

     * Kubernetes cluster
       * number of instances, initially 1 but later 3
       * ease of scaling is the highlight of the lab.
 Later may be in the future we will also see how it can also auto scale basis of request/sec or similar threshold value.
+* In the non kubernetes cases, we would need a load balancer and fire wall set up to scale the server processes.
+However, kubernetes engine does that all for us.